elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-self-hosted-torrentio.md

 The disadvantages, of course, are:

-* Limited retention - you've only "got" the content as long as your Debrid subscription is current
 * IP restriction - your Debrid provider's regular IP restriction policies apply, so be cautious of streaming from multiple locations simultaneously.
 * Less history - we're working on more seeding, but our internal instance doesn't have the years of content that torrentio.strem.fm has.